 When any door is opened, several lamps come on.
 These lamps are courtesy lamps.
 They make it easy for you to enter and leave your vehicle.
-You can also turn these lamps on by moving the dial near the headlamp knob all the way up.
+You can also turn these lamps on by moving the PANEL dial all the way up.